-The 2018 autumn was consistent with the step change in the autumnal climate that took place in the 1990s.
+The winter of 2019 was consistent with the step change in the winter climate that took place in the 1990s.

 Meteorologists define winter in the UK to be the period from December to February so winter is now over and we are officially in spring.